-Another way to improve the underperforming pages is to link to them from the best performing pages.
-In a way, those pages can help the others climb the ladder by letting more visitors discover those pages through your website.
+Improve underperforming pages by linking to them from the best performing pages.
+In a way, those pages can help lift other pages by letting more visitors discover them through your website.

-Check out my LinkedIn post on internal linking below.
+Check out our LinkedIn post about internal linking below.

 Google has confirmed that Core Web Vitals will become a ranking factor for Google’s search results.
 Don’t worry though, they are just a small portion of the hundreds of factors, so don’t put all your eggs into this basket.